☀ Solar Panels for Churches

 Unlike the CofE’s national Buildings for Mission programme, Catholic dioceses operate their own capital funds with significant variation by diocese.
 The most active dioceses for parish solar capital funding in 2026:

 Archdiocese of Birmingham — covers the largest Catholic diocese in England by area (West Midlands and parts of Oxfordshire).
 Active LSAP programme with parish capital support.
+Capital grants available for solar and heat pump projects.

 Diocese of Salford — Greater Manchester.
 Active capital programme for parish solar, often paired with school-site installations.
+Laudato Si’ coordinator actively engaged with parish climate projects.

 Diocese of Plymouth — South West England.
 Active LSAP coordinator and growing parish capital programme.